The past year has proven to be quite a ride when it comes to the job market.

 Why is it important to reduce employee turnover at your organization?

-It’s important to reduce turnover from every aspect of your business.
+It’s important to reduce turnover in every aspect of your business.
 Lack of retention impacts more than just the bottom line.
 High employee turnover rates are costly on all fronts, not just financially.
 Here are a few examples of some positive ways that improving your employee retention efforts impacts your organization.

 1 – Improved Employee Satisfaction